anjuchamantha/EMonitor/README.md

 ### 2.2) Power

 The device can be powered using a Micro USB cable which is a very reliable mode of powering the ESP32 microcontroller.
-Since pretty much every standard mobile phone charging adapter outputs 5V, this device can be powered using the same way which means there's nothing to worry about power.
+Since almost every standard mobile phone charging adapter outputs 5V, this device can be powered using the same way which means there's nothing to worry about power.
 Also EMonitor can be powered using any mobile phone charging power-bank which makes the device portable.

-The ESP32 is a low power consuming microcontroller and has adaptive power controlling mechanisms which can handle some basic power related matters that makes the EMonitor very reliable when powering with Micro USB cable.
+The ESP32 is a low power consuming microcontroller relative to other microcontrollers in the market, and has adaptive power controlling mechanisms which can handle some basic power related matters that makes the EMonitor very reliable when powering with Micro USB cable.

 ### 2.3) Communication Protocol